- Please call us for FREE help:

-Alzheimer’s is the most common type of dementia.
-The disease destroys brain cells and symptoms can include confusion, anger, mood swings, language breakdown and long-term memory loss.
-Check out 10 Alzheimer's warning signs to get additional information.
+Alzheimer’s disease is the most common type of dementia, comprising between 60 to 80 percent of people with dementia.
+The disease destroys brain cells and symptoms may include confusion, anger, mood swings, language breakdown, cognitive impairment, and short-term and long-term memory loss.

-Caring for a person with Alzheimer's disease involves specialized services that differ from other types of senior housing.
-In many assisted living or nursing home facilities, the Alzheimer's care is delivered in separate areas.
-Generally, the residents live in semi-private apartments and have structured activities delivered by staff members trained in Alzheimer's and dementia care.
+Caring for a person with Alzheimer's involves specialized services that differ from the care provided in other types of senior housing.
+In many assisted living or nursing home facilities, this specialized care is delivered in separate areas.
+Generally, the residents live in semi-private apartments and have structured activities delivered by staff members trained in techniques unique to dementia care.
 Most of these living environments have secured areas to prevent wandering, a common symptom of the disease.
 Often, residents have access to outdoor walking paths or gardens which are within secured areas.

-There are also stand alone memory care communities called Alzheimer's special care units or memory care units, intended to to better meet the specialized needs of residents with the disease.
-These memory care communities have been designed specifically for seniors suffering from Alzheimer's disease or dementia and often have features like a circular layout to ensure a resident won't encounter a 'dead-end' in a hallway (a potential source of stress for advanced cases of Alzheimer's).
+There are also stand-alone memory care communities called Alzheimer's special care units or memory care units, better equipped to meet the specialized needs of residents with the disease.
+These communities have been designed specifically for seniors suffering from Alzheimer's or dementia and often have architectural design features like a circular layout to ensure residents won't encounter a “dead-end” in a hallway.
+Encountering physical barriers and unknown environments are a potential source of stress for advanced cases of the disease.

 What is the best type of care for a loved one with the disease?
+While each individual’s case has unique features, it’s best to match the care and setting with the patient’s needs.
 When making a decision, it is important to ask if there is specialized care offered for residents with Alzheimer's disease or other forms of dementia.

 - What services are typically included in memory care?
 2012-10-16 17:30:27 -0400, 1 answers